Israa-x/collection-of-web-write-ups-cybertalents/practice/secret_blog.md

 ___

-from hint you need to ba an admin
+from hint you need to be an admin
 # steps:
 1. let's try Detect Sqli to login as an admin , but we didn't detect it
 2. let's see source code, dev tools, cookie